Header Ads

 Doing the following can help you to keep your eyes healthy.

-• Protect your eyes from the sun, particularly if you are near water or snow – they can be damaged by UV rays.
+• Protect your eyes from the sun, particularly if you are near water or snow - they can be damaged by UV rays.
 Always wear sunglasses on a sunny day.
-Choose sunglasses that protect you from 99 to 100 percent of UV light.
-This includes those labeled UV400 or with a CE mark.
+Choose sunglasses that protect you from 99 to 100 per cent of UV light.
+This includes those labelled UV400 or with a CE mark.

 • Stop smoking.
 Smoking increases your risk of developing AMD and cataracts.